Ekar: An Explainable Method for Knowledge Aware Recommendation: Introduction

 Recommender systems are essential to a variety of online applications such as e-Commerce Websites and social media platforms by providing the right items or information to the users.
 One critical problem of recommender systems is data sparsity, i.e., some items are purchased, rated, or clicked by only a few users or no users at all.
 Recently, there is an increasing interest in knowledge graph-based recommender systems, since knowledge graphs can provide complementary information to alleviate the problem of data sparsity and have been proved quite useful~\cite{Cao_2019,Ma_2019,wang2018ripplenet,wang2018dkn,zhang2016collaborative,zhang2018explainable}.

 Generally, existing knowledge graph-based recommendation methods try to learn effective representations of users and items according to the user-item interaction graphs and item-entity knowledge graphs, and then match the items to the users according to learned representations.
-For example, Zhang et al.~\cite{zhang2016collaborative} learn item representations by combining their representations in user-item graphs and knowledge-graphs.
-Zhang et al.~\cite{zhang2018learning} learn user and item representations on the integrated user-item-entity graphs based on knowledge graph embedding (KGE) method like TransE~\cite{bordes2013translating}.
-Wang et al.~\cite{Wang_2019} and Cao et al.~\cite{Cao_2019} jointly optimize the recommendation and knowledge graph embedding tasks in a multi-task learning setting via sharing item representations.
+For example,~\citet{zhang2016collaborative} learn item representations by combining their representations in user-item graphs and knowledge-graphs. ~\citet{zhang2018learning} learn user and item representations on the integrated user-item-entity graphs based on knowledge graph embedding (KGE) method like TransE~\cite{bordes2013translating}. ~\citet{Wang_2019} and \citet{Cao_2019} jointly optimize the recommendation and knowledge graph embedding tasks in a multi-task learning setting via sharing item representations.
 These methods have been proved quite effective by integrating information from both user behaviors and knowledge graphs.

 Although these methods are very effective, they lack good explanations.
 Intuitively, if the recommender system can give an explanation of a recommendation, the users would have more interest and trust in the recommended item~\cite{herlocker2000explaining, lu2018like,zhang2018explainable,zhang2014explicit}.
 Indeed, there is some existing work that aims to provide such explanations for the recommendation results.
 For example, the RippleNet~\cite{wang2018ripplenet} aims to explain the recommendations by analyzing the attention scores.
 However, their method relies on the post analysis of the soft attention scores, which may not always be trustworthy.